davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.html/index.md

     - A `Stack<String>` to track open tags.
     - A `Queue<String>` to build and return your corrected tag sequence.
-    - Also, remember to copy the original queue for iteration.
+    - Remember to copy the original queue for iteration.

     As before, process each tag in FIFO order:
     - For each **void tag** and **comment**: Just enqueue it in the new queue.
     - For each **open tag**:
       - Push it onto the stack.
       - Enqueue it into the new queue.
     - If it's a **closing tag**:
       - Test if the stack is empty (invalid!)
         - It means there’s no matching open tag.
 Enqueue a comment like:
           `<!-- </tag> removed! -->`
         - (Do not enqueue the invalid closing tag.)
       - If the stack was not empty:
         - Pop the most recent open tag from the stack.
-        - If it matches the closing tag:
-          - Enqueue the closing tag.
+        - If it matches the closing tag, enqueue the closing tag.
         - If it doesn't match:
           - Comment out the invalid closing tag as shown above.
           - Enqueue the correct closing tag for the open tag you just popped (e.g., if you popped `<div>`, enqueue `</div>`).